bhits/phr-api/docs/docker-image-desc.md

 # User Feedback

 ## Documentation
-Documentation for this image is stored in the [consent2share/phr-api](https://github.com/FEISystems/phr-api) GitHub repo.
+Documentation for this image is stored in the [consent2share/phr-api](https://github.com/FEISystems/phr-api) GitHub repository.
 Be sure to familiarize yourself with the repository's README.md file before attempting a pull request.

 ## Issues